 To reheat, you can warm up in the microwave until heated through or use the oven (400º for a few minutes).

-Yes you can, although this would make the recipe a little more hands-on compared to roasting in the oven.
+Yes, you can!
 Simply use a large pan (a cast iron skillet would be great) and roast the halved Brussels sprouts in a little oil until tender in the middle and slightly browned and caramelized on the outside.
-You can pour the Thai dressing right into the pan, although remove the pan from the heat first.
+You can pour the Thai dressing right into the pan, although remove the pan from the heat first to avoid splashes.

 Swap the soy sauce for a gluten-free tamari or coconut aminos to make these Thai Brussels sprouts GF.